mtiid/robots/compositions/over-actuate/README.md

 Count the number of people participating, then chuck that into the `participants` variable.

-If you are connected to the network using a LAN cable, the above code should work just fine.
-If you are connecting wirelessly, replace the string of the `out.dest` with the IP on whatever network you are using.
+The IP of the network may change, this is only an issue if you are connecting wirelessy.
+If so, open up the network preferences on the server.

 directions
 ----------